MaxLaumeister/rusty-freecell/README.md

 # Rusty FreeCell

 A [FreeCell](https://en.wikipedia.org/wiki/FreeCell) solitaire card game in Rust, with a text-based user interface.
+Uses [crossterm](https://github.com/crossterm-rs/crossterm) for TUI output.

 ## How To Play